unforbidable/tfcplus-bids/README.md

 * [Wattle Trapdoor](../../wiki/Wattle-Trapdoor) - trapdoor made from wattle
 * [Saddle Quern](../../wiki/Saddle-Quern) - carved from rough stone, used for crushing and grinding grain
 * [Stone Press](../../wiki/Stone-Press) - lever based pressing device, used for extracting juices and oils from berries and fruits
-* [Clay Lamp](../../wiki/Clay-Lamp) - stationary light source that consumes olive oil
+* [Clay Lamp](../../wiki/Clay-Lamp) - stationary light source that consumes olive oil, fish oil or linseed oil
 * [Wall Hook](../../wiki/Wall-Hook) - for hanging some tools, clothes and some other items on a wall
 * [Aquifer](../../wiki/Aquifer) - generates below the surface and spawns water blocks above when exposed
 * [Cooking Pot](../../wiki/Cooking-Pot) - for boiling and steaming foodstuffs and much more, notably making cooked meals form prepared mixtures